SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![Add IoT Edge Module is selected in the Device Details blade.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image109.png "Device Details blade")

-5. Enter the following configuration values in the IoT Edge Module form:
+6. Enter the following configuration values in the IoT Edge Module form:

     a.  **Name**: VehicleTelemetry

     b.  **Image URI**: The image URI path you specified when you created the Docker image and registered it in Azure Container Registry.
-Should be in the form of **\<your container registry address\>/vehicle-telemetry-simulator:0.0.1-amd64** (the tag should be the same as defined when your docker image was created in VS Code)
+Should be in the form of **\<your container registry address\>/vehicle-telemetry-simulator:0.0.1-amd64** (the tag should be the same as defined when your docker image was created in VS Code).

     c.  **Restart Policy**: always